A personal view

 The choices are: Plan UK - sponsoring as many children as we can, probably in Africa; and two local charities; one of which is a charity Reflections would set up in Worthing to support children's creativity, the other is Ferring Country Centre, providing education for children about real food.

-My view though is that we have so much in this country, and the developed countries in general.
-The 'Skip Lunch, Save A Life' campaign of Save the Children sums it up for me - we wouldn't really miss a few calories at midday but the cost of our lunch could buy say, a fishing net for someone in a developing country which may mean the difference between life and death.
+'Skip Lunch, Save A Life' campaign of Save the Children sums it up for me - we wouldn't really miss a few calories at midday but the cost of our lunch could buy say, a fishing net for someone in a developing country which may mean the difference between life and death.

 I completely understand why most people choose to fundraise locally - it must feel meaningful, especially if the benefits are visible.
 However, my vote (and I only have one) will be going to Plan UK this time.
 For me, in a global society, we should care for those who need it most.
 And the results can be very visible - you just need to get up at 5.30am and watch BBC. :)